 Most schools closed by World War II, but the government continued to operate many Indian boarding schools until the 1970s.
 New legislation enabled tribes to gain greater control over the remaining schools by the late twentieth century.

-Citizens in the town of Genoa established the Genoa U.S. Indian Industrial School Foundation in 1990.
+Citizens in the town of Genoa established the Genoa U.S. Indian School Foundation in 1990.
 They created an interpretive center in the school's Manual Training Building, which is on the National Register of Historic Places.
 They have sponsored annual reunions of Genoa students and their families since 1990.

 There are few American Indian families that did not have a relative who attended one of these schools, and today American Indian families are still living with the legacies of the schools.
 Other nations, including Canada and Australia, also removed Indigenous children from their homelands and families to attend distant schools.
 These nations have issued apologies and made reparations to their Indigenous peoples for these practices.
 Canada held a truth and reconciliation commission to help the nation as a whole understand the gravity of the schools.